thanh17/kineCAM/readme.txt

  has a Video class with a capture_kinegram function that takes num_frames = 3 images in an interval of 1 second using picamera.
 It stores these images in an nparray and uses our OurImageClass to make turn this nparrays into images of our class.
 It then uses our generate_kinegram function to create a kinegram of the frames.
 It is preset to not use dithering and to not account for pixel difference in the different frames.
 It then sends a command to our receipt printer to print the kinegram image.
+Note that running the code with dithering and/or difference detection takes significantly more time.

  gpio_button.py this function is what is called upon starting the Raspberry Pi.
 It controls the button that allows our capture_kinegram function in video.py to run.
 It is an infinite loop that looks for a press in our button.
 Once it is pressed it calls the capture_kinegram function and allows for all of that process to run and so print a kinegram from our live images.
+The kinegrams created will also be available in the "Ourput/live/" folder.

 The code is currently automated to run upon startup of the raspberry pi (plugging into the power bank).
 To turn off automation, ssh into the pi and run the